metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - `secret_coefficients`: A list of $t$ private/public keypairs, where $t$ = threshold.
 - `sent_shares`: A list of $n$ private keys (one per participant), derived from the participant's secret coefficients and intended to be shared with the other participants.
 - `received_shares`: A list of $n$ private keys, received from other participants.
-- `polynomial_commitments`: A list of $n$ public polynomial commitment vectors, each consisting of $t$ public keys, received from the other participants and used to validate received secret shares.
+- `coefficient_commitments`: A list of $n$ public coefficient commitment vectors, each consisting of $t$ public keys, received from the other participants and used to validate received secret shares.
 - `key_share`: The final secret key, computed by this participant, representing its share in the distributed private key.
 - `aggregated_commitments`: A list of $t$ public keys representing aggregated commitments at each threshold index.